 MONEY/MORTGAGE SAVING CASE HISTORIES

-With the money markets being really tight nowadays lenders are releasing mortgage monies for house purchases, re-mortgaging and equity release only after borrowers satisfy strict criteria and jump through several hoops to obtain a mortgage.
+Even with the recent ‘help to buy’ schemes which are intended to help property buyers lenders are releasing mortgage monies for house purchases, re-mortgaging and equity release only after borrowers satisfy strict criteria and jump through several hoops to obtain a mortgage.

 The Valuation/Building Survey carried out for the lender invariably notes dampness and timber decay and will put a retention on the mortgage or even hold back all of the money until damp & timber reports are obtained and the work carried out.
-Unfortunately this has lead to the rise some unscrupulous damp-proofing and timber treatment companies ‘diagnosing’ rising damp and woodworm after carrying out free damp and timber surveys.
+Unfortunately this has led to the rise of some damp-proofing and timber treatment companies, including Property Care Association (PCA/BWPDA) members, ‘diagnosing’ rising damp and woodworm after carrying out free damp and timber surveys.

 We can help you avoid these unnecessary damp and timber treatments and if you in the process of obtaining a buying a house or obtaining a mortgage we can carry out independent, impartial damp and timber surveys by qualified surveyors who are not intent on selling chemical damp-proofing or timber treatments.
 These comprehensive damp and timber reports will satisfy your lenders demands so that your mortgage is processed successfully without the need for any damp-proofing or timber treatments.